After your needs as an individual or carer have been assessed you will be provided with a care and support plan.

 - sending an email to firstname.lastname@example.org

 To ensure that good care and support planning helps you, it is important that you are involved at every stage of the process if you are able to.

 This is known as person-centred care and support or personalisation.
 Personalisation should allow you to have the choice and control over:

 - who provides your care and support

-To ensure your care and support plan continues to work for you in the best way, Solihull Adult Care and Support will work with you to review the plan regularly.
+To ensure your care and support plan continues to work for you in the best way, Solihull Adult Social Care will work with you to review the plan regularly.

 Support planning for carers

 If you have eligible needs as a carer, your support plan will be created to outline how they will be met.
 This may be by providing services to the person you care for, to you, or to both of you.